open-webrtc-toolkit/owt-server/doc/servermd/SIP.md

 ~~~~~~~
 ### 3.1.2 SDK special considerations {#SIPsection3_1_2}
  - When constructing a client, you should initialize the client with type ‘sip’ (explained in the next section of this guide).
- - Once connected to the gateway, the client must register with the DIP server.
+ - Once connected to the gateway, the client must register with the SIP server.
 To do this, the client should send a custom message with authentication information to the gateway.
  - Once registered with the SIP server, the client must make a call or accept incoming calls before publishing its local stream to the gateway; otherwise, the stream publishing fails.

 ## 3.2 Objects {#SIPsection3_2}
-The MSDK includes two JavaScript objects: Client and Stream.
+The SDK includes two JavaScript objects: Client and Stream.
 Web applications use the objects to connect to the gateway and manage handling of audio/video streams and events.
 ~~~~{.js}
 <script type = "text/javascript">
     var client = Erizo.Client({